 Oh, Phai knows when it's time for "walkies," all right.
 The mere sight of his leash in a human paw is a signal to go orbital.
 First, however, comes the overture to orbital, generally termed "barking".
 These are not pwayful widdle woofs, mind you; this is "Dogzilla Triumphant," a great staccato carnivore of sound ripping chunks out of your central nervous system.
 Then come the gymnastics: running around in circles, then back and forth over the sofa a few times, and finally an impressive series of vertical leaps calculated to sway that judge on the end who has been giving the best scores all day to that German Shepherd.
 Impressive, indeed, if one is in the mood for true hot-dogs.

 But I wasn't.
-I just agreed to dog-sit.
-I got the long list of instructions regarding feeding time, "walkies" time, etc. etc. Well, actually, not etc. etc., for as I said, Phaideaux does just two things.
+I just said I would dog-sit.
+I got the list of instructions about feeding time, "walkies" time, etc. etc. Well, actually, not etc. etc., for Phaideaux does just two things.
 For you Aristotelians who wish a more formal statement in the terms of symbolic logic (remembering, of course, that hypothetical and disjunctive premises may combine to yield a categorical conclusion): Let Phai represent that class of dogs and only those dogs who do nothing but eat and go "walkies"; thus if p then r, and if q then r, but either p or q; therefore…hold on…it occurs to me that I don't know what I'm talking about.
 That's ok, that stinking mutt knows enough about Aristotle for all of us.)

 Anyway, on the morning of the disaster I am still in charge —top dog, as it were.
 I wield absolute power over this mutt.
 When I say jump, he jumps.
 Of course, even if I don't say jump, he jumps, but that is neither here nor there, although, possibly, it may be somewhere else.